How to Use Microsoft Word’s Learning Tools

 Column Width

 The “Column Width” option adjusts how much text appears on a single line.
-With fewer words per line, new learners may feel less anxiety when reading through the text.
+With fewer per line, new learners may feel less anxiety when reading through the text.
 As you progress, you might want to slowly adjust the column width to bring more text to each line.

 There are four levels to the Column Width option.
 To access these options, select “Column Width” and then choose the desired width from the drop-down menu.